lenderpanel

 Recently asked questions about conveyancing in Charlbury

-I have been on the look out for a ground for flat up to £305k and found one round the corner in Charlbury I like with open areas and railway links nearby, the downside is that it only has 49 remaining years left on the lease.
-There is not much else in Charlbury in this price bracket, so just wondered if I would be making a grave error buying a lease with such few years left?
+I am looking for a leasehold apartment up to £195,000 and found one near me in Charlbury I like with amenity areas and transport links nearby, however it's only got 49 years unexpired on the lease.
+I can't really find anything else in Charlbury in this price bracket, so just wondered if I would be making a grave error purchasing a lease with such few years left?

-Should you require a home loan the shortness of the lease may be problematic.
-Discount the offer by the amount the lease extension will cost if not already taken into account.
-If the existing proprietor has owned the property for a minimum of 2 years you could ask them to commence the lease extension formalities and then assign it to you.
-An additional ninety years can be extended on to the current lease term with a zero ground rent applied.
-You should speak to your conveyancing lawyer regarding this matter.
+If you require a home loan that many years may be an issue.
+Reduce the offer by the amount the lease extension will cost if not already taken into account.
+If the existing proprietor has owned the property for at least 2 years you may ask them to start the process of the extension and then assign it to you.
+An additional ninety years can be extended on to the existing lease term with a zero ground rent applied.
+You should consult your conveyancing solicitor about this.

 Last updated